sebelga/google-datastore-blog-app/README.md

 * Cache (you should see a faster load page the second time you access a post)
 * Upload/delete image to the Google Storage

+## Live demo

+You can see a live demo of this application at the foolowing url:   [https://blog-nodejs.appspot.com/blog](https://blog-nodejs.appspot.com/blog).
+Play with it as much as you want but don't feel sad if your post disapears the next day as a cron job does some clean up every 24h :smile:.

 ## Getting started